 Tulane Medical Center, Louisiana State University Health and Ochsner Medical Center did not immediately respond to CNN’s request for comment on Edwards’ concerns about available hospital beds.

 Louisiana Children’s Medical Center Health, a system encompassing four hospitals, had no comment on the governor’s remarks.
 A spokeswoman declined to say how many of its employees had been tested or had tested positive for coronavirus.

 Of particular concern for health officials is Lambeth House, a retirement community in New Orleans that had two dozen cases as of Friday, according to Dr. Alexander Billioux, assistant secretary of health for the state’s Office of Public Health.

-Seven deaths have been linked to the Lambeth House cluster, Billioux said.
+Seven deaths have been linked to the cluster of cases at Lambeth House, Billioux said.

-“Lambeth House is truly a community of people who care deeply about one another,” said Christina Fay, board director of Lambeth House.
+“Lambeth House is truly a community of people who care deeply about one another.
+Any single death of a resident is felt very acutely by one and all,” Fay said.
 “The intensity of sadness that accompanies what our community is currently enduring is almost indescribable.”

-At least seven nursing homes in the state have reported cases, Billioux said.
-The health department is in daily contact with the facilities and monitoring the situation, Billioux said.
+Billioux said seven nursing homes in the state have reported cases of coronavirus.
+The health department is in daily contact with the facilities after they report people with symptoms and will continue to monitor the situation, Billioux said.

 As part of his Sunday order mandating that residents stay home, Edwards instituted restrictions on visiting retirement communities.